 Head/Mares designed it to prevent any kind of fogging and successfully does that.
 There is a purge valve at the bottom that lets you easily clear any water that might have gotten into the mask.

-The air you breathe in and the air you exhale travel to and from the snorkel in different routes.
-This provides excellent fog prevention and reduces the chance of CO2 build-up inside the mask.
+The air you breathe in and the air you exhale travel to and from the dry-top snorkel in different routes.
+This provides excellent anti-fog properties and reduces the chance of CO2 build-up.

 The snorkel is designed as a dry snorkel.
-Under normal circumstances you will not have any water enter through.
+Under normal circumstances, you will not have any water enter through.
 Even if you submerge for a moment to explore the underwater world further, you will stay dry inside the mask.
-The tip of the snorkel has a brightly colored part to ensure that others will see you while you snorkel and not run over you by accident.
-For easier transportation you can also remove the tube.
+The tip of the dry-top snorkel has a brightly colored part to ensure that others will see you while you snorkel and not run over you by accident.
+For easier transportation, you can also remove the tube.

-This mask does not offer a mount for an action camera.
-If you are into making movies of your snorkel trips, then look at goggles that have a mount.
+This full-face snorkel mask does not offer a mount for an action camera.
+If you are into making movies of your snorkel trips, then look at masks that have a mount.

 Aqua Lung Smart Snorkel

-Aqua Lung entered the market of full face snorkel masks with the Smart Snorkel model.
-As you would expect from a renowned scuba and snorkel gear manufacturer, you will get a top-quality product if you go for these goggles.
+Aqua Lung entered the market of full-face snorkel masks with the Smart Snorkel model.
+As you would expect from a renowned scuba and snorkel gear manufacturer, you will get a top-quality product if you go for this mask.

-Looking at the mask you realize that it has a slightly different design approach compared to other full-face snorkeling masks.
+Looking at the full-face snorkel mask you realize that it has a slightly different design approach compared to other full-face snorkeling masks.
 The lens is flat compared to others.
 This provides good visibility straight out at the cost of somewhat reduced visibility on the edges of your optical spectrum.
-That’s not a problem at all and we appreciate the excellent visibility you can get with this mask.
+That’s not a problem at all and we appreciate the excellent visibility you can get through this design choice.
 The lens is made from shatterproof polycarbonate that keeps your face and eyes safe from the outside world.

 Another design aspect that Aqualung considered is to have a low breathing resistance.
-You practically breathe as easily as if you are on land with this mask.
-That also results in being fog proof all around.
+You practically breathe as easily as if you are on the land with this mask.
+That also results in being anti-fog properties all around.

-The goggles have a dry top snorkel that prevents water from coming into the mask.
+The mask has a dry top snorkel that prevents water from coming into the mask.
 This is only true when you dive down a little at a shallow angle.
 If you dive straight down the dry top cannot close the snorkel and water can come into the mask.

-There are a lot more masks available.
-Most of them are to be honest, cheap knock-offs of the masks we list above.
+There are a lot more snorkel masks available.
+Most of them are, to be honest, cheap knock-offs of the full-face masks we list above.
 On the plus side, most of those other masks are cheap.
 On the downside, they are unfortunately made from cheap material and do not last long.

-Another issue you can run into with these cheap masks is that the lens is not made from shatterproof polycarbonate.
+Another issue you can run into with these cheap models is that the lens is not made from shatterproof polycarbonate.
 This does not seem to be that big of an issue in the first place as you won’t dive deep and there won’t be a lot of pressure against the mask.
 But, think of what happens if by some freak incident the lens breaks.
-If it is shatterproof polycarbonate then you’ll have a crack and in the worst case you replace the mask.
-With cheap plastics you might have sharp fragments hitting your face and eyes.
-The worst case in that is serious health risks and injuries that nobody would want to have.
+If it is shatterproof polycarbonate then you’ll have a crack and in the worst case, you replace the mask.
+With cheap plastics, you might have sharp fragments hitting your face and eyes.
+The worst-case in that is serious health risks and injuries that nobody would want to have.

 Dangers and Accidents

-Some of these cheap full face masks also have a soft area over your nose that allows you to equalize in case you dive straight down.
+Some of the cheap full face masks also have a soft area over your nose that allows you to equalize in case you dive straight down.
 In theory, that’s a nice feature.
-However, these goggles all trap a lot of air which makes it hard to dive.
+However, these masks all trap a lot of air which makes it hard to snorkel dive.

-This also brings us to one downside of all of these full-face snorkel goggles.
-You can’t purge them the way you can with traditional snorkel and scuba masks.
-A traditional mask can easily be purged by lifting it slightly and blowing into the mask with your nose.
+This also brings us to one downside of all of these full-face snorkel masks.
+You can’t purge them the way you can with traditionally designed ones.
+A traditional mask can easily be purged by lifting it slightly and blowing into it with your nose.

-The full-face masks we are looking at here allow you to breathe through your mouth or nose.
-This makes it impossible to purge by blowing into the mask.
-This is not a problem of one specific set of goggles, it’s one that comes with the ability to breathe through your nose and mouth.
+The contenders we are looking at here allow you to breathe through your mouth or nose.
+This makes it impossible to purge by blowing out through your nose.
+This is not a problem with one specific full-face snorkel mask, it’s one that comes with the ability to breathe through your nose and mouth.